crashoverride777/swifty-ads/README.md

 # How to use full helper (iOS, tvOS and custom ads)

-If you do not wish to use the full helper please skip this part and go to the relevant section after this one (e.g How to use AdMob only)
+If you do not wish to use the full helper please skip this part and go to the relevant section after this one (e.g How to ony use AdMob)

 SETUP